-This refreshing orange and Strawberry Salad is packed with good-for-you ingredients and dressed in a flavor-packed citrus vinaigrette.
+Strawberry Salad is refreshing, packed with vibrant and delicious ingredients, and dressed in a flavorful citrus vinaigrette.

 Overhead photo of a bowl of strawberry salad